BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-04-09-kubecon-europe-2024.md

 Cilium also enables network traffic to be filtered with NetworkPolicies inbound and outbound.

-Another feature that we particularly like is "[cluster-mesh](https://cilium.io/use-cases/cluster-mesh/)”, which allows you to communicate between several clusters in a fairly simple way, at least on paper 😊! (conference available [⏩ here](https://www.youtube.com/watch?v=qbB3TEiOb24))
+Another feature we particularly like is "[cluster-mesh](https://cilium.io/use-cases/cluster-mesh/)”, which allows you to communicate between several clusters in a fairly simple way, at least on paper 😊! (conference available [⏩ here](https://www.youtube.com/watch?v=qbB3TEiOb24))

 We were also able to see new features such as GatewayAPI support from version 1.15, and the use of [`stateDB`](https://github.com/cilium/statedb) from version 1.16 to manage the state of cilium objects (and therefore reconciliation in the event of inconsistent state (conference available [⏩ here](https://www.youtube.com/watch?v=YX0sql_3dt8&list=PLj6h78yzYM2PHDqy_nINY8-462uYzb18d&index=2))).